UniMiBAnalyses/D6EFTStudies/README.md

     The following syntax allows for having EFT entering both in the production and decay vertices of the Higgs boson, while it remains not present in the W decays.
-    NB with the W decay, no restrictions on NP^2 are accepted by Madgraph apparently
+      * NB1 with the W decay, no restrictions on NP^2 are accepted by Madgraph apparently
+      * NB2 SMHLOOP not zero turns on loops coupling with gluons and bosons, hence one should most probably turn it off with no expected big impact, as its impact is O(alpha^8)
     ```
     ./bin/mg5_aMC
     import model SMEFTsim_A_U35_MwScheme_UFO_v2_1-cHW_massless